drfisher/csv-locales/README.md

 ### Params available

 * `csvPath` - an absolute path to the CSV file with locales.
-* `dist` - an absolute path to the target directory.
+* `dirPath` - an absolute path to the target directory.
 If it doesn't exist, it will be created.
 * `csvParse` — a list of options for the [CSV parser](http://csv.adaltas.com/parse/).